nrkno/sofie-mos-gateway/README.md

-**Please note that this repository has been archived and further development of the playout-gateway is done in the [server-core](https://github.com/nrkno/tv-automation-server-core) repository.**
+**Please note that this repository has been archived and further development of the  MOS Gateway is done in the [server-core](https://github.com/nrkno/tv-automation-server-core) repository.**

 # Sofie: The Modern TV News Studio Automation System (MOS-Gateway)